Calibrate TRIPS with FIT files

 Step 5: Interpret warnings before continuing

-The ingest preflight is there to help you decide whether this folder is practical in the current browser session.
+The ingest preflight is there to help you decide whether the folder is manageable in the current browser session.

 Read next: